syncfusion-content/flutter-docs/Flutter/barcode/barcode-customization.md

 **Text spacing**

-The spacing between the text and the barcode can be controlled by the `textSpacing` property of barcode generator.
+The space between the text and the barcode can be controlled by the `textSpacing` property of barcode generator.
 By default, the value of `textSpacing` is 2.

 {% highlight dart %}